bendikf/go-terminal-game/README.md

 The aim of the project was to learn .NET/C# (I was ready for a more challenging exercise after tackling [Tic Tac Toe](https://github.com/bendikf/tic-tac-toe)).

-The test projects were written using [MSTest](https://learn.microsoft.com/en-us/dotnet/core/testing/unit-testing-mstest-intro), [NUnit](https://nunit.org/) and [xUnit](https://xunit.net/) respectively (to be committed...).
-The aim of each of the test projects was to familiarise myself with a different unit-testing framework.

 NB!
 The application prints to the terminal in colour.
 If your terminal does not support several colours or if your terminal theme interferes with the specified colour choices, the game state may be unreadable.

 ## Introduction to Go